Please be ready with your application reference number starting with 'P'. For example P1234567

 A good Behaviour bond;

-Whether a Good Behaviour Bond will appear temporarily or permanently on your police check result depends on what type the Court grants you.
+Whether a Good Behaviour Bond will appear temporarily or permanently on your Nationally Coordinated Criminal History Check result depends on what type the Court grants you.

 The Court can issue a Section 9 Good Behaviour Bond even when they pronounce the person guilty of the offence and record the conviction against them.

-Yes, a Section 9 Good Behaviour Bond (GBB) will show in a police check result as well as their criminal records.
+Yes, a Section 9 Good Behaviour Bond (GBB) will show in a Nationally Coordinated Criminal History Check result as well as their criminal records.
 It shows up as a disclosable court outcome and It will show the;

 Usually, the party may not know the Section of GBB they qualify for.
 However, the court will grant a section 9 GBB for any of the following offences;